 - Articulating Design Decisions by

 - Art Critiques, A Guide by James Elkins.
-This book is only partially relevant, as it discusses art critiques as part of studio art classes.
-Still, you can get a sense of where it all started and there is some valuable information that applies to any type of critique.
+Although this book is only partially relevant, it discusses art critiques as part of studio art classes.
+Yet, you can get a sense of how and why critiques started.
+There is some valuable information that applies to any type of critique.